Azure-Samples/selenium-grid-aks-keda/README.md

 # Selenium Grid scaling with KEDA on AKS

-This sample shows how to auto scale Selenium Grid on the Azure Kubernetes Service.
+This sample shows how to create an Azure Kubernetes Service optimised to work with Selenium Grid for node autoscaling.
+Dedicated browser node pools will scale up from zero instances using KEDA (Kubernetes Event-driven Autoscaling) which monitors the Selenium test queue.

 `This sample is currently a work in progress`